Baltimore's prominent silver

 a steel die, then stamped on the softer silver with a heavy drop hammer.

-later (1896) the firm was incorporated with Henry Child Kirk, Sr., as president, William Higgins Conkling (Kirk's son-in-law)
+Six years later (1896) the firm was incorporated with Henry Child Kirk, Sr., as president, William Higgins Conkling (Kirk's

-as vice-president, James F. H. Maginn as secretary and Frederick W. Kakel as treasurer.
-Business continued to prosper as the
+son-in-law) as vice-president, James F. H. Maginn as secretary and Frederick W. Kakel as treasurer.
+Business continued to

-firm's clientele spread beyond Maryland.
-Customers included the Belmonts, Astors and Roosevelts of New York; the Lowells,
+prosper as the firm's clientele spread beyond Maryland.
+Customers included the Belmonts, Astors and Roosevelts of New York;

-Peabodys and Adamses from Boston; the Biddles, Cadwalladers and Ingersolls from Philadelphia; and the Hamptons, Lees and Davises
+the Lowells, Peabodys and Adamses from Boston; the Biddles, Cadwalladers and Ingersolls from Philadelphia; and the Hamptons,

-the business records and designs were saved.
-The firm had barely recovered when the great Baltimore fire of 1904 struck on
+most of the business records and designs were saved.
+The firm had barely recovered when the great Baltimore fire of 1904 struck

 company manager across the street.
 They used express wagons and Kirk employees to save the records of both businesses.
 Samuel